untillpro/scm4j/scm4j-vcs-api/README.md

 - Make this place "transactional", protecting this place of interfere from other vcs operations
 - Reusing ability for the same Repository to prevent of checkout operation executions each time

-Locked Working Copy is a solution which solves these requirements by providing a certain folder and guarantees that this folder will not be assigned to anoter LWC instance until its `close()` method will be called
+Locked Working Copy is a solution which solves these requirements by providing a certain folder and guarantees that this folder will not be assigned to another LWC instance until its `close()` method will be called

 Steps to use LWC:
 - Create Workspace Home instance providing path to any folder as Workspace Home folder path.
 This folder will contain repositories folders (if different vcs or repositories are used)